sunmorgan/isItMusk-/README.md

 ##Is It Musk?

-Uses naive bayes as a classifier to find out whether or not
+Uses naive bayes algorithm to train a model that would detect whether or not a tweet is tweeted by Elon Musk